lingtalfi/Chloroform/README.md

 - CheckboxField: is generally represented by some html input tags of type checkbox.
 - RadioField: is generally represented by some html input tags of type radio.
 - FileField: is generally represented by an html input tag of type file.
+- AjaxFileBoxField: is generally represented by an html input tag of type file with a drop zone.
+It's coupled with a third-party javascript client and a backend service to provide the desired functionality of uploading the files via ajax.
 - PasswordField: is generally represented by an html input tag of type password.